 1. Three Dog Bakery Lick'n Crunch Golden & Vanilla Cookies

-- Authentic vanilla aroma
+- Classic vanilla taste

 - Crunchy and creamy texture

-- Not ideal for frequent training
+- Not suitable for sensitive teeth

-2. Milk-Bone Mini's Flavor Snacks Canister
+2. Milk-Bone Minis Flavor Snacks Canister

-- Low calorie per treat: Only 5 calories each, suitable for frequent rewards
+- Low calorie per treat: Only 5 calories, making it suitable for frequent rewards

-- Multiple flavors in one canister
+- Three flavors in one canister

-- Crunchy for dental health
+- Crunchy texture for dental health

 3. Three Dog Bakery Ultimate Celebration Cake Bites